DiffSpectra: Molecular Structure Elucidation from Spectra using Diffusion Models

 \section{Metrics}

-Aiming to generating chemically valid and complete molecules, modeling accurate molecular distributions, and achieving achieve accurate sturcture elucidation from spectra, we elaborately design a series of evaluation metrics to reflect the generation quality.
+Aiming to generating chemically valid and complete molecules, modeling accurate molecular distributions, and achieving achieve accurate structure elucidation from spectra, we elaborately design a series of evaluation metrics to reflect the generation quality.

 Specifically, we introduce two categories of evaluation metrics.
 The first focuses on general molecular generation quality, emphasizing the validity and chemical soundness of the generated structures.
 The second targets molecular structure elucidation, evaluating the alignment between the predicted molecular structures—derived from spectral data—and the corresponding ground truth structures.